- Ecommerce marketing is booming, with nearly $4 trillion in annual global ecommerce sales.

 11. Create product-related videos

 Unlike brick-and-mortar retail, ecommerce customers can’t physically touch products.
 This can create uncertainty in the shopping process.
+Product videos can be a powerful marketing tool to fill that gap and increase online sales.

 Or, think of topics that your audience would be wildly interested in.
 Here’s a video from REI exploring all the different ways to make coffee while backpacking that’s generated over 70 thousand views: